KumarJallipalli/React-Course/Section 1 - Getting Started/02 React Project Setup/02 React Project Setup.md

     - **Rollup** is a **JavaScript module bundler**
     - **bundler** is a tool that **takes many files** and **combines them into one or more optimized output files** — usually for use in a browser.
     - i.e., why `Vite` is Efficient for Production

-Why we will use `Vite`..?

-- Both `vite` & `parcel` are Frontend Build Tools [ recommended by React Officially ]
-    - It is Very Popular, customizable, Efficient & Extremely fast [ during both development & Building ] → Used in Large Projects
-    - Parcel is lightweight & zero-config→ used for light projects

----

 ## How HMR Works (Simplified)